Betrayed: Days of the Rogue

 Barnes & Noble: http://tinyurl.com/zbsjznu

-Honestly, each book in this series seems to be increasingly difficult to write.
+Author’s Note: Honestly, each book in this series seems to be increasingly difficult to write.
 Perhaps it’s because each story is becoming more complex with plots and subplots twisting together.
 Or maybe it is the returning characters all wanting their say.
 For whatever the reason, this story gave me more grief than all the others combined and underwent extensive revisions.
-I could still be working on it –only a few days before publishing I added another chapter—but sometimes you just have to let go!
+Even when we thought the book was finished I added another chapter and could have continued revising but sometimes you just have to let go!
 The story is more than I ever expected it to be (it was supposed to be a novella) yet not quite all that I hoped (there are still parts I’m not completely pleased with).
 However, it’s time to send it on its way.

 This story wouldn’t have been possible without the support my friends at TLS as well as Jan Gordon, who is my editor, friend, fellow author and main support in this crazy writing endeavour.
 I also want to thank my ARC readers (Shannon, Cheryl, Janet and Jennifer) for their honest feedback and for catching those final mistakes.

 Betrayed is different than the previous Lycan stories.
 Jan says it’s darker and grittier than any of the others.
 I have to agree.
 In Bonded, you met the Purists and got a glimpse into the seamier side of the Lycan world.
 This story continues to explore the darker side of this universe and it isn’t always pretty.
 You’ll read about Damien and his reactions to Beth’s death and how the need for revenge…well…I won’t say any more but be prepared and don’t say I didn’t warn you!

 What readers are saying:

 Nicky Charles has done it again.
 You never quite know what twists and turns will come next in the book.